 With my EURUSD day trading method, I most often use 2 pip stop losses and 5 pip targets on a 1-minute chart.
 This can result in multiple trades per day with big profit potential.
 Trading this way, the bonus would become yours fairly quickly.

 On that note, be careful not to trade just to release the bonus.
-Some people trade just so that the bonus becomes theirs, and they totally forget that the real money comes from trading well.
+Some people trade just so that the bonus becomes theirs, and they totally forget that the real money comes from trading well, not from bonuses.

-Calculate How Long Till That Forex Deposit Bonus is Yours
+Calculate How Long Till That Broker Deposit Bonus is Yours

 Assume you deposit $1,000 and get a bonus of $200.